blakeCS/introduction-to-github/README.md

 <!--step0-->

 People use GitHub to build some of the most advanced technologies in the world.
-Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.
-GitHub Skills’ “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.
+Whether you’re visualizing data or building a new game.

 - **Who is this for**: New developers, new GitHub users, and students.
 - **What you'll learn**: We'll introduce repositories, branches, commits, and pull requests.
 - **What you'll build**: We'll make a short Markdown file you can use as your [profile README](https://docs.github.com/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
-- **Prerequisites**: None.
-This course is a great introduction for your first day on GitHub.
 - **How long**: This course is four steps long and takes less than one hour to complete.

 ## How to start this course